tr-sullivan/coronavirus-analysis/README.md

 - Each dataset can be analyzed in <5 minutes.
 Downloading the images is the largest overall contribution to the runtime.
 Post-processing for SNV detection and generation of positive-negative plots is quick.
 All analyses can be run on ThinkPad laptops.

 ## Section IV.
 Instructions for Use
 See above section describing how to run demo data.
+Upon downloading the zipped file containing all image data, ensure that it is unzipped directly into the main directory, i.e., there should be three folders in the main directory: MainAnalysis, PositiveNegativeOverlays and SNPCalling, and SampleData.
+SampleData should have individual subfolders with each of the datasets.

 ## Section V. License
  Copyright 2023 [Andrew T. Sullivan, Vibha Rao, Tyler Rockwood, Jahnavi Gandhi, Sarah Gruzka, Logan O’Connor, Bonnie Wang, Katherine B. Ragan, David Yu Zhang, Dmitriy Khodakov]